Yadouzi/DESEncryption_ECE287/README.md

 # Problems & Solutions

-  - Originally we wanted to use ASCII instead of hexdecimal, but then found out it will make the inputControl harder and more complicated than using hexdecimal.
+  - Originally we wanted to use ASCII instead of hexadecimal, but then found out it would make the input control harder and more complicated than using hexdecimal.
 Because DES encryption works with 64 bits denoted as "blocks" (this project is working with just 1 block) of data at a time we could further extend on this project to accept all ASCII characters and parse the input into the necessary blocks.
 Using hexadecimal as means of data input works fine for this project.

   - The concatonation operator {} should have the most significant bit on the left and the least significant bit on the right.
 When we went to use the tables [here](https://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm) they start with the LSB and index at 0.
 We had to write a simple python script to mirror the tables to start with the MSB so the {} operator would function correctly.

   - In subKey.v the generation of the subkeys does not match the PC-1 and PC-2 tables because of the conversion between bus sizes. (ie. You must subtract the values in the PC-1(64 bit bus => 56 bit bus)(assuming the table index's at 0) table from 63 to get the respective 56 bit compression table.
 The same is true for PC-2.

   - The FSM inside inputControl.v has a few key protections against user input:
-    - When there is no characters deplayed on the "data" line (or the "key" line) the FSM prevents the backspace from being registed.
+    - When there is no characters deplayed on the "data" line (or the "key" line) the FSM prevents the backspace from being registered.
     - Prevents more that 16 hex characters from being input (a full 64 bit buffer).

 # Conclusion
-This project utilized DE2-115 to allow users encrypt/decrypt 16 character hexdecimal data.
+This project utilized DE2-115 to allow users encrypt/decrypt 16 character hexadecimal data.
 We asked users to enter key so that they can choose whichever key features they would like.
 Hardcode for the key in the design part will then not be required.
 In this report, concepts about DES encryption, design for DES encryption and process of using this design are discussed and presented.

 # Work Cited - All code is "highlighted" on what was used